Faculty

 Philip Measor, Ph.D.

-Dr. Philip Measor is an Assistant Professor in the Engineering & Physics Department that founded and leads the Microdevices Lab at Whitworth University.
+Dr. Philip Measor is an Associate Professor in the Engineering & Physics Department that founded and leads the Microdevices Lab at Whitworth University.

 Kent Jones